ABOUT ORNITHOPTERS

 Ornithopter Wing Design

-It is possible to actively drive the twisting of the wing, instead of relying on aeroelasticity.
-In principle, this would allow more control over the angles of attack, perhaps resulting in more efficient flight.
-However, active wing twisting requires a more complex wing design and a more complex mechanism to drive the twisting as well as flapping of the wings.
+It is possible to actively drive the twisting of the wing, instead of relying on the flexible membrane structure.
+In principle, this would allow more control over the angle of attack, perhaps resulting in more efficient flight.
+However, the active wing twisting requires a more complex wing design and flapping mechanism.